 If Facebook is going to continue to give away its services for free, it needs to make money somehow.
-Right now that means advertising.
+Right now the bulk of revenue comes from advertising.
 Fortunately for the firm, online advertising is hot.
-For years, online advertising has been the only major media category that has seen an increase in spending (see Chapter 8 "Google: Search, Online Advertising, and Beyond...").
-And while 20 percent of media consumption happens online, the Internet attracts just 6 percent of advertising dollars, suggesting there's plenty of growth still ahead.
-Bryant Urstadt, "The Business of Social Networks," Technology Review, July/August 2008.
-Firms spend more advertising online than they do on radio ads, and the Internet will soon beat out spending on cable TV and magazine ads.
-Mark Sweeney, "Internet Ad Spending Will Overtake Television in 2009," Guardian, May 19, 2008.
+For years, online advertising has been the only major media category that has seen an increase in spending (see Chapter 14 "Google: Search, Online Advertising, and Beyond").
+Firms spend more advertising online than they do on radio and magazine ads, and the Internet will soon beat out spending on cable TV.M.
+Sweeney, "Internet Ad Spending Will Overtake Television in 2009," Guardian, May 19, 2008; and T. Wayne, "A Milestone for Internet Ad Revenue," New York Times, April 25, 2010.
 But not all Internet advertising is created equal.
 And there are signs that social networking sites are struggling to find the right ad model.

-In early 2008, Google founder Sergey Brin stated, "I don't think we have the killer best way to advertise and monetize social networks yet."
-Brin went on to state that social networking ad inventory as a whole was proving problematic and that the "monetization work we were doing there didn't pan out as well as we had hoped."
+Google founder Sergey Brin sums up this frustration, saying, "I don't think we have the killer best way to advertise and monetize social networks yet," that social networking ad inventory as a whole was proving problematic and that the "monetization work we were doing [in social media] didn't pan out as well as we had hoped."
 "Everywhere and Nowhere," Economist, March 19, 2008.
-When Google ad partner Fox Interactive Media (the News Corporation division that contains MySpace) announced that revenue would fall one hundred million dollars short of projections, News Corporation's stock tumbled 5 percent, analysts downgraded the company, and the firm's chief revenue officer was dismissed.
-Brian Stelter, "MySpace Might Have Friends, but It Wants Ad Money," New York Times, June 16, 2008.
+When Google ad partner Fox Interactive Media (the News Corporation division that contains MySpace) announced that revenue would fall \$100 million short of projections, News Corporation's stock tumbled 5 percent, analysts downgraded the company, and the firm's chief revenue officer was dismissed.
+B. Stelter, "MySpace Might Have Friends, but It Wants Ad Money," New York Times, June 16, 2008.

 Why aren't social networks having the success of Google and other sites?
 Problems advertising on these sites include content adjacency15, and user attention.
 The content adjacency problem refers to concern over where a firm's advertisements will run.
-Look at all of the creepy titles in social networking news groups.
+Consider all of the questionable titles in social networking news groups.
 Do advertisers really want their ads running alongside conversations that are racy, offensive, illegal, or that may even mock their products?
 This potential juxtaposition is a major problem with any site offering ads adjacent to free-form social media.
 Summing up industry wariness, one P&G manager said, "What in heaven's name made you think you could monetize the real estate in which somebody is breaking up with their girlfriend?"B. Stone, "Facebook Aims to Extends Its Reach across Web," New York Times, December 1, 2008.
-An IDC report suggests that it's because of content adjacency that "brand advertisers largely consider user-generated content as low-quality, brand-unsafe inventory" for running ads.R.
+An IDC report suggests that it's because of content adjacency that "brand advertisers largely consider usergenerated content as low-quality, brand-unsafe inventory" for running ads.R.
 Stross, "Advertisers Face Hurdles on Social Networking Sites," New York Times, December 14, 2008.